tech - hawg

 PayPal founder thoughts on Google's Wallet service

-Nice read about what Paypal co-founder, Max Levchin, thinks of Google upcoming Wallet service. [link]
+Nice read about what Paypal co-founder, Max Levchin, thinks of Google upcoming Wallet service. [

 Longhorn to include RSS support